l7mp/learning-go/99-labs/05-resilience/README.md

 ## Health checks

 The last thing we will do is to add health checking to the `splitdim` app.
 This makes sure Kubernetes has a way to test whether our application is up and running.
 For simplicity we will use the same HTTP server for serving both the main SplitDim API and health check requests: this is a common practice that simplifies configuration a lot, but may create false negatives under heavy load (i.e., when there are lots of client requests the app may start to drop health check probes).
-For brevity, we won't implement deep health checks and won't test downstream availability: deep health checks are mostly made irrelevant by Kubernetes selectively health-checking all downstream dependencies by itself anyway.
+For brevity, we won't implement deep health checks and won't test downstream availability: deep health checks are mostly made irrelevant by Kubernetes selectively health-checking all downstream dependencies all by itself anyway.

 Adding health-checking to a Go web service is extremely simple: (1) just add a new HTTP handler that serves GET requests on the the `/healthz` path and returns status 200 (`http.StatusOK`) and, optionally, writes `"OK"` into the response body, and then tell Kubernetes that it can use the pod's main HTTP server port (currently TCP 8080) to probe its health:
 ```yaml